 Live Music District (LMD) will present an opportunity for artistes to perform at various locations along Ariapita Avenue including restaurants and hotel.

 The concerts will create an essential platform to celebrate the music from the Dutch, English, French and Spanish speaking Caribbean.
-These unique event will be designed to capture this diverse yet vibrant community of artistes and genre of music
+These unique events will be designed to capture this diverse yet vibrant community of artists and genres of music.

 The Opening Ceremony of CARIFESTA epitomises the diversity and creativity of the Caribbean islands and its people.

 The Canboulay Riots would be re-enacted to promote the diversity and richness of African culture to visitors and contingents and reveal the historical underpinnings of Trinidad Carnival.

 The play will be on the International Day for the Remembrance of the Slave Trade and its Abolition” which is observed annually on August 23.